 - “This isn’t working….what do you think needs to happen?”

 Remember to breathe – pay attention to this, as we tend to hold our breath when we are stressed.
 The more consistently you show calm in the face of a swearing teen, the more likely it is that they will learn how to calm themselves in the moment.

 Walk away – if you are feeling triggered and think you may say something you regret, it’s a good idea to give everyone some literal breathing space.

 Use humour – some parents can use humour effectively in this sort of situation to defuse the tension but avoid sarcasm which confuses and can make it worse.

 For more on how to manage strong feelings see here: https://bit.ly/2wSoaSv

-It can make it easier to respond calmly when we know these approaches will help them to learn what to do.
-We need to give ourselves time to practice them.
-Watch for small improvements.
+It takes practice.
+Go easy on yourself and watch for small improvements.
 Do more things to top up your tank beforehand to make sure you can access calm when you need to.